Saturday, February 28, 2026

 With 6:35 left, Kacey Fischer scored on the right block for a 50-46 deficit.
 A shot by Reese Kampsen and then a three-pointer by Roering made it a 51-51 tie game with 4:30 left.

-In the closing minute, trailed 56-55, Teagan Dingmann got free deep in the left corner and connected for her fourth three-pointer of the game with 29 seconds left with the assist credited to Roering.
+In the closing minute, trailing 56-55, Teagan Dingmann got free deep in the left corner and connected for her fourth three-pointer of the game with 29 seconds left with the assist credited to Roering.
 Kimball junior guard Claire Rasset launched a three-pointer with 7 seconds to go, but it glanced off the rim.
 Kacey Fischer snared the biggest defensive rebound of the game, and she was promptly fouled.
 She salted the lead by going 2-for-2 on bonus free throws with 4.1 seconds left for the game's final score.

 Here's a video featuring the last 38 seconds of the game: